albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 An inner anonymous class
 ```

+#### What are the differences between lambda functions and inner anonymous classes?

-While these two approaches display the same thing, these are quite different.
+While the two approaches shown in the previous section display the same thing, these are quite different.

+1. Lambda functions are not bound to a class file
+1. Lambda functions do not have access to `this` and cannot invoke inherited funcitons.

 Consider the following source classes.

 ```bash
 $ tree src/main/java